-At this years convention Little People UK are holding the second LPUK Positively Unique Awards, where we will celebrate the achievements of members of Little People UK!
+At this years convention Little People UK are holding the Positively Unique Awards for the third time, where we will celebrate the achievements of members of Little People UK!

 This has been kindly sponsored by Jay Moyes.